Starting a Business in Florida LLC: Everything to Know

 Once you've made these decisions, you can move forward with filing your articles of organization.
 This document includes the name of your business, the location of your principal office, the name and address of your registered agent, your management structure, and any other relevant information.

 Along with your articles of organization, you must submit a written statement from the registered agent that indicates that he or she understands and accepts the obligations and responsibilities of this position.
 The articles must be signed by an authorized representative of the LLC, and the written statement must be signed by the registered agent.

 You can file these documents with the Department of State, along with a description of their purpose either in person, through the mail, or online.
 The total filing fee for both documents is $125.
 Once you submit these documents, your LLC is immediately formed unless you specify a different effective date in the articles of organization.

 Documents can be filed online at the Sunbiz website maintained by the Division of Corporations.
 Click the link for E-Filing services, then select New Florida LLC.
 You'll be guided through the required information and can even pay the filing fee online.
 After filing your articles of organization, you can apply for an EIN with the IRS for tax registration.

 If you need help with creating an LLC in Florida, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.